Saturday, October 17, 2015

 A great start to the day!!

-Check out the Isahaya Spectacle Bridge on a map:
+Check out the Isahaya Spectacle Bridge on this map:

 Click on the photos below to enlarge: